-The policy of the Soviet regime provoked resistance of Ukrainian people.
-Historians have recorded about 4 thousand of farmers’ mass demonstrations in the early 1930s against collectivization, tax policy, robbery, terror and violence done by authorities.
+The policy of the Soviet regime provoked the Ukrainian people’s resistance.
+Historians have recorded about 4 thousand farmers’ mass demonstrations in the early 1930s against collectivization, tax policy, robbery, terror and violence done by authorities.

 The danger of riots and rebellions for the existence of the USSR was well aware in Kremlin by Stalin and his associates.
 Not wanting to lose Ukraine, the Soviet regime created a plan to exterminate the Ukrainian nation, which was disguised as grain procurement plans to the state.
 It was about the complete removal of all stocks of grain and other food and property confiscation as penalties for failure of grain procurement plan.
 After Ukraine was turned into the territory of famine, the regime cut off all the ways to salvation.
 Only Ukrainian and Kuban’ farmers were forbidden to travel to cities in Russia and Belarus.
 22,4 million people were physically locked within the territory of the Holodomor.

-That all was carried out with large stocks of grain available in centralized state reserves and large-scale food exports.
-These actions confirm the intention of Soviet leadership to destroy a part of Ukrainian nation within certain time limits.
+That all was carried out with large grain stocks, available in the centralized state reserves and large-scale food exports.The totalitarian regime’s actions confirm the intention to destroy part of the Ukrainian nation within the specified time limits.